c-walls/Essay-Score-Predictions/README.md

 ## Predictive Models

-Several predictive models were developed to estimate essay scores from typing behavior...
+I developed several predictive models to estimate essay scores of the participants based on their keystroke data.

+- Random Forest using hyperparameter tuning (RMSE: )
+- LightGBM using cross validation and feature selection (RMSE: )
+- LightGBM using cross validation, feature selection, and a custom essay reconstructor algorithm (RMSE: )